MarkMos/CLASSIC-trees/README.md

 # CLASSIC-trees

 #### !!!CLASSIC-trees is still undergoing development and tests.
-It is not ready for production yet!!!
+It is not yet ready for science use!!!

-#### !!!This code is based on Parkinson, Cole and Helly 2008 MNRAS (383,557) (astro-ph/07081382)!!!
+The code is developed primarily by [Markus Braun](https://github.com/MarkusBraunPhys) under the supervision of Markus R. Mosbech.

-A new code to generate dark matter halo merger trees directly from running CLASS, for use with semi-analytical galaxy modeling codes.
+CLASSIC-trees is new public code to generate dark matter halo merger trees directly from running CLASS, for use with semi-analytical galaxy modeling codes, relying on a Monte-Carlo prescription rather than N-body simulations.

-It combines the idea of a fast and user-friendly code with modern output format.
-CLASSIC-trees can be used to get synthetic dark matter halo merger trees for different cosmologies in a few hours.
+CLASSIC-trees is written to be fast and user-friendly, with an easy-to-use Python interface, and integration with [CLASS](https://github.com/lesgourg/class_public) for computation of the background and linear cosmology.

+The code relies on the Monte Carlo method of producing halo merger trees presented by Parkinson, Cole, Helly, and the GALFORM Team, [2008 MNRAS (383,557)](https://academic.oup.com/mnras/article/383/2/557/993299) ([arXiv:0708.1382](https://arxiv.org/abs/0708.1382)), and extends it to capture more halo parameters and provide modern output format.

 Features of CLASSIC-trees:

-* Easy to use
+* Easy to use Python interface
-* HDF5 output format as in GADGET4
-* Interface with CLASS for custom cosmologies
+* Merger tree output matching the Gadget-4 HDF5 Format
+* Computes all halo parameters, including subhalos, for use with modern semi-analytical galaxy model codes, such as [SAGE](https://github.com/sage-home/sage-model)
+* Support for custom linear matter power spectrum, as well as automatic computation with CLASS.

 ## Installation